Guardian: The Lonely and Great God

 Guardian: The Lonely and Great God (Korean: 쓸쓸하고 찬란하神 – 도깨비) is a South Korean television series starring Gong Yoo in the title role, alongside Kim Go-eun, Lee Dong-wook, Yoo In-na, and Yook Sung-jae.
-Written by Kim Eun-sook, the series aired on tvN from December 2, 2016, to January 21, 2017.
+Written by Kim Eun-sook, the series aired on TVN from December 2, 2016, to January 21, 2017.

-Its final episode recorded an 18.68% nationwide audience share, making it the sixth highest-rated drama in Korean cable television history.
+Its final episode recorded an 18.68% nationwide audience share, making it the seventh highest-rated drama in Korean cable television history.
 It received critical acclaim and became a cultural phenomenon in South Korea.
 The series won numerous awards, including the Grand Prize (Daesang) for writer Kim Eun-sook and Best Actor for Gong Yoo at the 53rd Baeksang Arts Awards.

-Synopsis
+Plot

 Kim Shin (Gong Yoo), a decorated military general from the Goryeo Dynasty, is framed as a traitor and killed by the young king.
 Years after his death, he is cursed by the Almighty to stay immortal forever, enduring the pain of seeing his loved ones die as punishment for the soldiers he killed to protect his country.
-He becomes an immortal goblin, helping people with his powers and being a kind man in spite of his grieving past.
-The only way to put an end to his immortality is the Goblin's bride, whose aid in pulling out the sword will end his painful immortality.
+Kim Shin becomes an immortal goblin, helping people with his powers and being a kind man despite his tragic past.
+The only person that can end his immortality is the Goblin's bride, who can do so by pulling the sword.

-Ji Eun-tak (Kim Go-eun) is a bubbly high school student who remains cheerful and hopeful despite her tragic life.
-She summons the Goblin by chance and their fates begin to entwine.
+Ji Eun-tak (Kim Go-eun), a high school student, has a bubbly personality despite her tragic life.
+She can see ghosts, but tries to ignore them.
+Eun-tak summons the Goblin by chance and their fates begin to entwine.
 The Goblin's nephew, Yoo Deok-hwa (Yook Sung-jae), leases the Goblin's house to a Grim Reaper (Lee Dong-wook) and the two end up living under the same roof.
-Ji Eun-tak starts working a part-time job at a chicken store run by a charismatic young woman, Sunny (Yoo In-na).
+Eun-tak starts working a part-time job at a chicken store managed by a charismatic young woman named Sunny (Yoo In-na).

-As the lives of Kim Shin, Grim Reaper, Ji Eun-tak and Sunny interweave, a deeper story unfolds, as they are not just strangers who met by chance, but people with deep-rooted relations.